|Authors:||Blaise Thompson |

 This method SHALL NOT accept any arguments.

-This method SHALL return a string complient with semantic versioning spec 2.0.0.
+This method SHALL return a string compliant with semantic versioning spec 2.0.0.

 Refer to the semantic versioning spec for full information.